-450 In our dataset, the genus Lactobacillus showed a high strain diversity on ASV level, which further 451 proliferated across the sampling time points.
-The temporal increase in this genus could be mainly 452 observed for the strain Lactobacillus apis (ASV7), originally isolated from honey bees (Killer et al., 453 2014), as well as L. panisapium (ASV5, ASV26) isolated from bee bread (Wang et al., 2018).
-This 454 could be indication that these groups have been acquired via direct or indirect contact with honey bees 455 during bumble bee foraging.
-Other Lactobacillus ASVs were related to L. bombicola (ASV3, ASV4), 456 which had been previously described from bumble bees (Praet et al., 2015).
-These showed a more 457 erratic occurrence within individual bumble bee samples with no clear temporal trend towards an in-458 or decrease in abundance.
-Whether this means that this strain might be hive-maintained and is not 459 environmentally acquired is not fully clear.
+In our dataset, the genus Lactobacillus showed a high strain diversity on ASV level, which further proliferated across the sampling time points.
+The temporal increase in this genus could be mainly observed for the strain Lactobacillus apis (ASV7), originally isolated from honey bees (Killer et al., 2014), as well as L. panisapium (ASV5, ASV26) isolated from bee bread (Wang et al., 2018).
+This could be indication that these groups have been acquired via direct or indirect contact with honey bees during bumble bee foraging.
+Other Lactobacillus ASVs were related to L. bombicola (ASV3, ASV4), which had been previously described from bumble bees (Praet et al., 2015).
+These showed a more erratic occurrence within individual bumble bee samples with no clear temporal trend towards an in- or decrease in abundance.
+Whether this means that this strain might be hive-maintained and is not environmentally acquired is not fully clear.

 As an alternative explanation, environmental temperatures could influence community composition in bumble bees when exposed to outdoor conditions.
 An increase in rearing temperatures had a positive effect on the proliferation of Lactobacillaceae within the gut microbiota of B. impatiens (Palmer-Young et al., 2019).
 Hence, even putative Bombus-specific strains like Xylocopilactobacillus cf. could proliferate in their relative abundance due to increasing temperatures without the need for an acquisition from environmental sources.
-However, the core taxa Snodgrassella and Gilliamella show likewise a better growth rate at elevated temperatures (Hammer et al., 2021b), but were decreasing inrelative abundance within the course of our sampling period.
+However, the core-taxa Snodgrassella and Gilliamella show likewise a better growth rate at elevated temperatures (Hammer et al., 2021b), but were decreasing in relative abundance within the course of our sampling period.
+But even air pollution can selectively erode the microbiota of B. terrestris from important core-taxa like Snodgrassella (Seidenath et al., 2023).

-468 Behavioral experiments with B. impatiens showed that bumble bees seem to avoid flowers 469 inoculated with Apilactobacillus micheneri, pointing at a deterring effect of some lactic acid bacteria 470 from environmental sources (Russell and Ashman, 2019).
-This strain was previously isolated as 471 Lactobacillus micheneri from the gut of sweat bees Halictus ligatus and has been associated with 472 flowers and other megachilid bees (McFrederick et al., 2017, 2018).
-In contrast, the inoculation of 473 nectar with Fructobacillus lead to an increased nectar consumption by B. impatiens (Russell and 474 McFrederick, 2022).
-For solitary bees, which do not exchange microbes via social contact, 475 environmental acquisition from flowers is often the only source to obtain a more diverse microbiota 476 (Voulgari-Kokota et al., 2019a, 2019b; Cohen et al., 2020).
+Behavioral experiments with B. impatiens showed that bumble bees seem to avoid flowers inoculated with Apilactobacillus micheneri, pointing at a deterring effect of some lactic acid bacteria from environmental sources (Russell and Ashman, 2019).
+This strain was previously isolated as Lactobacillus micheneri from the gut of sweat bees Halictus ligatus and has been associated with flowers and other megachilid bees (McFrederick et al., 2017, 2018).
+In contrast, the inoculation of nectar with Fructobacillus lead to an increased nectar consumption by B. impatiens (Russell and McFrederick, 2022).
+These bumble bees can not only acquire, but even disperse microbes among flowers themselves (Russell et al., 2019).
+For solitary bees, which do not have a social microbiome, environmental acquisition is often the only source to obtain a more diverse microbiota (Voulgari-Kokota et al., 2019a, Voulgari-Kokota et al., 2019b; Cohen et al., 2020).
+Hence, flowers should not only be seen as a source of food provision alone, but as well as dispersal hubs for beneficial as well as detrimental microbes (McFrederick et al., 2017; Figueroa et al., 2019; Adler et al., 2021; Tehel et al., 2022).
+This highlights the importance of conducting microbiome studies with pollinating insects under field conditions to account for environmental acquisition and microbial transfer across plant-pollinator networks.

-477 4.3 Temporal shifts of the bumble bee microbiota
+4.3 Temporal shifts of the bumble bee microbiota